whypam/CppBanking-Starter/README.md

 ## Starter Code

-This repository provides a basic code structure and inline documentation for you to get started. `Banking.cpp` includes a class structure and a `main()` outsider of the class for implementing this Banking system use case.
+This repository provides a basic code structure and inline documentation for you to get started. `Banking.cpp` includes a class structure and a `main()` outside of the class for implementing this banking system use case.

 Happy Coding!